-Bandar Enstek consists of four (4) main components; a residential area, a technology land park, a commercial hub and institutional zones.
+Bandar Enstek consists of 4 main components; a residential area, a technology land park, a commercial hub and institutional zones.

-techpark@enstek is envisaged to become a world-class technology hub catering to the needs of high technology and eco-conscious industries such as biotechnology, green technology and information technology (ICT) industries.
-It is also furnished with readily available infrastructure and amenities to support these specific sectors.
+techpark@enstek is envisaged to become a world-class technology hub catering to the needs of high technology and eco-conscious industries such as biotechnology green technology and information technology (ICT) industries.
+It is also equipped with ready infrastructure and amenities to support such sectors.